Trade directory · Bethel metro · Alaska

 Inspection Schedule

-Rough-in inspection before covering wiring, final inspection before energizing.
-Additional inspections may be required for panel upgrades or major installations.
-Schedule 48 hours in advance with city inspector.
+Initial rough-in inspection after wiring installation, final inspection before energizing.
+Additional inspections required for service upgrades and generator installations.
+Schedule inspections 48 hours in advance through city building department.

 §4